grappeq/babel-plugin-better-trim/README.md

 During compilation `__better_trim__` function is put at the top of the output.
 Usages of `String.prototype.trim()` that have at least 1 argument  are replaced with `__better_trim__`.

 ### Is it useful?
-Probably not, I would recommend just using [lodash.trim](https://www.npmjs.com/package/lodash.trim) instead.
+No, it's better to just import [lodash.trim](https://www.npmjs.com/package/lodash.trim) instead or, if you really like `"010".trim("0")` syntax, override `String.prototype.trim`.
 Nevertheless, I wanted to play a little bit with writing babel plugins and this seemed like a good place to start.

 ## Example